ev3dev-lang-java/lejos-navigation/README.md

 - Chassis package is not included (Speak with Aswin & Andy)
 - DifferentialPilot: (I have doubts with methods with arcs)
-- Fusor detector (Possible concurrency problme)
+- Fusor detector (Possible concurrency problems)